christophevg/restful-mongo/docs/whats-in-the-box.md

 from flask import Flask
 from restful_mongo import RestfulMongo, RestfulDocument

-from pymongo import MongoClient

 @dataclass
 class MyData(RestfulDocument):
-  id: int
+  id: int = field(metadata={"id": True})
   name: str
   others: List["MyData"] = field(default_factory=list)

-client = MongoClient()

 app = Flask(__name__)

-api = RestfulMongo(server, client=client)
+api = RestfulMongo(app)
 api.expose(MyData)
 ```

-You get a `MyData` MongoDB collection, a `/MyData` RESTful endpoint, to which you can issue POST, GET, PATCH and DELETE methods to create, retrieve, update or delete documents.
+The code above give you a `MyData` MongoDB collection and a `/MyData` RESTful endpoint, to which you can issue POST, GET, PATCH and DELETE methods to create, retrieve, update or delete documents.

 ## The Goodies